Home CGS 2820C

 3. Paste the complete URL address into the Message portion of the SCF Canvas [Assignment Dropbox] for this assignment.

+Please try to put this file online.
 For this first online assignment you may choose to use your hosting company's File Manager.

 See: 2820Web/GoDaddyFileManager.pdf